vmlrodrigues/curtaurl/INSTALLATION.md

 The container images come in two flavors.
 The default one is made from scratch, and is as light as possible.
 The tags with `-alpine` suffix are built on top of alpine, so are a little bit larger.
 But they have the basic UNIX tools for debugging, so might be worth using in case you want to play around with the image.
 The `dev` tags are always built on top of alpine.
-All of these images are available both on the Docker Hub (recommended) and GHCR, except the `dev` builds which are only available on GHCR.
-All of these images are available for `linux/amd64`, `linux/arm64`, and `linux/arm/v7` architectures on Linux.
+Images are published to GHCR at `ghcr.io/vmlrodrigues/curtaurl`.
+These images are available for `linux/amd64`, `linux/arm64`, and `linux/arm/v7` architectures on Linux.
 These should also work just fine with `podman`, or any other container engine supporting OCI images.

 You can use the [provided compose file](./compose.yaml) as a base, modifying it as needed.
 Run it with